Planck intermediate results. XXXI. Microwave survey of Galactic supernova remnants: Conclusions

-The flux densities of \ndetected\ known Galactic supernova remnants were measured from the \planck\ microwave all-sky survey, with the following conclusions.
-We find new evidence for spectral index breaks in G21.5-0.9, HB\,21, MSH\,15-5{\it 6}, SN\,1006, and we confirm the previously-detected spectral break in 3C\,58 (including a new detection with {\it Herschel\/}).
+{\bfc Table~\ref{indextab} summarizes the new spectral indices required to fit the radio through microwave SED of SNRs.
+These values correspond to the dashed lines in the SEDs for each SNR in this paper.
+For each SNR in this paper for which the {\it Planck} data indicated in a spectrum noticeably different from the radio power-law extrapolation, the frequency of the spectral break ($\nu_{\rm break}$) and the spectral index at lower and higher frequencies ($\alpha_1$ and $\alpha_2$, respectively) are listed.
+The actual SEDs should be consulted before using the spectral index values by themselves, because they are only applicable over the region shown, and they are only mathematical approximations to what is more likely a continuous distribution of energies with evolving losses. }

 The breaks in spectral index are consistent with synchrotron losses of electrons injected by a central source.
 We extend the radio synchrotron spectrum for young SNRs Cas~A and Tycho with no evidence for extra emission mechanisms.
-The distinction in properties between those supernova remnants that do or don't show a break in their power-law spectral index is not readily evident.
-The supernova remnants with spectral breaks include examples that are both bright and faint, and young and mature, and they also include examples both with and without stellar remnants.
-A combination of cosmic-ray acceleration by the shocks and the pulsars, deceleration in denser environments, and aging may lead to the variation in synchrotron shapes.
+The distinction in properties between those supernova remnants that do or do not show a break in their power-law spectral index is not readily evident.
+The supernova remnants with spectral breaks include examples that range from bright to faint and young to mature, and they also include examples both with and without stellar remnants.
+A combination of cosmic-ray acceleration by the shocks and the pulsars, deceleration in denser environments, and ageing may lead to the variation in synchrotron shapes.